Wilcolab/Anythink-Market-1bbxreep/README.md

   This command will build the Docker image for the Node.js server and start the containers defined in the `docker-compose.yml` file.

-- The Node.js server should now be running.
-You can access it at port `8000`.
+- The Node.js server should now be running and accessible at [http://localhost:8001](http://localhost:8001).

+## Ports

+- The Node.js server listens on **port 8001** by default.
+- If you modify the port in the source code or Docker configuration, update your requests accordingly.

 ## API Routes